thehunckerma/hadiai-java/README.md

 INSERT INTO roles(name) VALUES('ROLE_ADMIN');
 ```

 Import the insomnia collection, and start with the signup
 then login to get the jwt and use it to send requests to protected routes

+Use `mvn spotless:check` to check if any files need formatting, and `mvn spotless:apply` to format all files.